Devil4ngle/SquadMortarOverlay/README.md

 For additional assistance and to connect with a community, visit [discord server](https://discord.gg/Qc5y4satdz)

 ## Ban Disclaimer
-No, it will not get you banned it only takes screenshot of Squad minimap.
+No, it will not get you banned it only takes screenshot of the Screen.
 It does not interact with Squad in any way.

 ---